UX Designer

 Feedback First

-The issues could be categorized into four groups: Key interaction, buggy, navigation, and answer feedback.
-The biggest issue was with Key interaction.
+There were four main issue groups: key interaction, “just buggy”, navigation, and answer feedback.
+The biggest issue was with key interaction.

 Common Voices